Owen-Hoglund/Obsidian-Notes/Rust/Useful Tools to Return to Learn.md

 Now we can easily print out the values of a struct as they are at a given moment.

 # Debug

+# Option
+Definitely want to return to this asap